myelinio/myelin.io/content/docs/concepts/what-is-myelin/index.md

 ## ML Models Deployment
 ### Model Runtime Deployment
-The framework allows to generate a REST api around
+The framework allows to automatically generate REST API and Docker image using user prediction source code.

 ### Model Graph Deployment
 Myelin provide easy ways to deploy a predictive graph of models.
 Once a model is trained, a sensor can be configured to automatically deploy the trained model.